Thewbi/arty_s7/vivado/vga/README.md

 That template can be copy and pasted into a HDL file to create the IP block.

 There is a IP block for the VGA Pmod by Digilent readily available in Vivado.
-This project uses HDL code to use the VGA Pmod since this seems a little bit more interesting than just copy and pasting generated code.
+This project however uses custom HDL code to use the VGA Pmod and it does not use the IP block, since this seems a little bit more worthwhile to learn about VGA than just to copy and paste generated code.

 ## Strategy of using the Digilent VGA Pmod